The Wishing Shelf Book Awards 2014 for Sleeping With The Dragon

 Our Midwest office will also archive the review on our web site for 5 years and will send it to Cengage Learning for inclusion in the Book Review Index that goes out to thousands of school and community libraries throughout the US.

-Plot-wise, Here Be Dragons was very good.
+Plot-wise, Sleeping With The Dragon was very good.
 I loved the slow build-up of tension and how things almost became claustrophobic as Anna's friends were slowly whittled away, one by one, leaving her more vulnerable to whatever disaster lay ahead.
 As for Nils' character, I was a little confused as to whether readers were supposed to view him as a bad guy or good guy.
 On one hand he's obviously the love of her life and cares very deeply about her, but on the other he's extremely prejudiced (especially given the fact that he's living in a foreign country) and a bit controlling.
 So when he tells Anna to stop seeing one of her Arab friends because he deals in the black market, you have to wonder if he's genuinely concerned or if it was just a convenient lie.

 In fact, a lot about Nils' character remained ambiguous till the end, which I kept going over in my head long after the last page was turned.
 Otherwise, an excellent read.

-Hoping to create a happily-ever-after for herself, Anna catches the interest of Nils, the mysterious and handsome Danish man who frequents her favorite coffee shop.
+Hoping to create a happily-ever-after for herself, Anna catches the interest of Nils, the mysterious and handsome Danish man who frequents her favourite coffee shop.
 Her efforts are rewarded, and she soon finds herself swept into a whirlwind romance.
 Though the passion is there, Anna knows little about her new fling.
 She loves his fantastical home, a cave that has been renovated into a luxurious home, the perfect inspiration for her last dragon tale.
 But what is he hiding in the locked storage room in the caverns of the house?
 Are those bats that she’s heard scratching, or is there something else lurking in the dark?